-More than a million CREDO activists have joined you in signing our petition urging the Senate to reject DeVos, an extreme right-wing bigot who has no relevant experience as an educator and did not attend or send her children to public school.
+More than 1.4 million CREDO activists have joined you in signing our petition urging the Senate to reject DeVos, an extreme right-wing bigot who has no relevant experience as an educator and did not attend or send her children to public school.
 The pushback from CREDO members has been amazing and has played a role in slowing down her confirmation process.
 But, our resistance is not done.

 We have to do everything we can to keep the U.S. Department of Education out of her unqualified hands.
 Can you add your name today to keep the pressure on?